discos/doc/user/noto/DataRetrieval.rst

 **YYYYMMDD-HHMMSS-User-Suffix_Scan#_Subscan#.fits**

-Data can be copied from *escsConsole* to your laptop using  'ssh’  or
+Data can be copied to your laptop using  'ssh’  or
 ‘rsync –e ssh’  commands.

-.. note:: When recording manually-acquired data in FITS format, the output files are still accessible from the euser machine, yet they are found in a peculiar path, different from the one employed when schedules run.
+.. note:: When recording manually-acquired data in FITS format, the output files are still accessible from the discos-manager machine, yet they are found in a peculiar path, different from the one employed when schedules run.
    You can find these FITS files in /archive/extraData.
    This implies that they also cannot be automatically showed by the quick-look